elantiguoale/anabelsweets/README.md

 - I used alot of the inspiration from Love running project from [Code Institute](https://codeinstitute.com)
 - Instructions on how to implement form validation on the Sign Up page was taken from Code Institute[Code Institute](https://codeinstitute.com)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The font for the header was taken from [Google Fonts](https://fonts.google.com/)

 ### Media